What to Do with a Political Science Major

 The short answer: pretty much anything.

 Okay, that might be a slight exaggeration.
 A poli sci major won’t qualify you to become a five-star chef or Olympic figure skater.
-But political science IS an extremely versatile bachelor’s degree when it comes to job opportunities.
+But political science IS an extremely versatile bachelor’s degree when it comes to political science job opportunities.
 Why is a political science degree worth it?
 Because the knowledge and skills you’ll gain in a great political science program will serve you well in virtually any professional setting.

 We’ll talk more about exactly how that happens, but first, here’s a list of a few political science career options that will give you a taste of some jobs you might enjoy after earning a political science degree.